MananKateshiya/ReadAloudExtensionByManan/README.md

-# Read Aloud V2 - Browser Extension
+# Read Aloud V2 - Browser Extension by Manan Kateshiya

 **Read Aloud V2** is a simple and fast Chrome extension that converts selected text from any webpage into spoken words.
 With just a click or a right-click, you can easily listen to any webpage content, making it perfect for users who prefer audio over text or have visual impairments.